JetBrains/kotlin-web-site/docs/topics/classes.md

 ## Creating instances of classes

 To create an instance of a class, call the constructor as if it were a regular function.
-You can assign the instance to a [variable](basic-syntax.md#variables):
+You can assign the created instance to a [variable](basic-syntax.md#variables):

 ```kotlin
 val invoice = Invoice()